General Care of Pets After Surgery

 What to Expect from a Recovering Pet

 Animals will naturally be calm and possibly sleep several hours after surgery.
 This is normal and you should not worry about this behavior.
 Your veterinarian will provide information about post-operative care.
 Follow these directions specifically because they are what is best for your pet.
 Your pet also needs your attention and concern.
-They may be extra cuddly or wanting some more affection than usual.
+They may be extra cuddly or want some more affection than usual.
 Be prepared to love on your pet as you would a sick child.
 Contact us to help you with your pet’s surgical or general veterinary needs.
 We are happy to make the care of your pet our top priority.